 Red shows that one line (8E) is overloaded.
 Orange and Yellow show that other lines are also highly loaded.
 The line tending feature of OPTIMOOR can then be used to plan how to let out winch lines to alleviate this problem.

-OPTIMOOR includes data on wire and synthetic fiber rope breaking strengths and elasticity's, which are automatically applied when a mooring line material and size is selected on the vessel data screen.
-Much of the elasticity data is based on Tension Technology International's knowledge, based on actual testing of new and used synthetic fiber ropes.
+OPTIMOOR includes data on wire and synthetic fibre rope breaking strengths and elasticity's, which are automatically applied when a mooring line material and size is selected on the vessel data screen.
+Much of the elasticity data is based on Tension Technology International's knowledge, based on actual testing of new and used synthetic fibre ropes.

-OPTIMOOR is now available in two versions: "Standard" which analyzes moorings at piers and sea islands, and "Plus" which also analyzes moorings at offshore spread moorings utilizing buoys and categories.
+OPTIMOOR is now available in two versions: "Standard" which analyses moorings at piers and sea islands, and "Plus" which also analyzes moorings at offshore spread moorings utilizing buoys and categories.

 OPTIMOOR runs on recent versions of Microsoft Windows.